U.S. Representative, Pennsylvania

 See where Rep. Scanlon stands — alongside Democratic and Republican positions.

-May 29, 2026: Referred to the House Committee on the Judiciary.
+Aug 13, 2026: Referred to the House Committee on Financial Services.

-May 21, 2026: Referred to the House Committee on Ways and Means.
+Jul 22, 2026: Referred to the House Committee on Education and Workforce.

 HR 8861